Operadic Fibrations and Unary Operadic 2-categories: Unary operadic 2-categories

 \begin{proposition} A unary operadic 2-category is a 2-category $\C$ together with a normalised lax functor $\D\C\xrightarrow{\phi} \C$ and a set $\mathscr{U}$ of chosen local lali-terminal objects $u_c$ in each connected component $c$ of $\C$, such that the following conditions hold. \begin{itemize} \item For any object $x$ of $\C$, $\phi(\uu_x) \in \mathscr{U},$ \item for a map $f\colon x\to y$ of $\C$, $\phi(f,\uu_f)=u_{\phi(f)},$ where $(f,\uu_f)$ is the 2-cell $ \uu_y\circ f \xRightarrow{\uu_f}f$, \item for $u_c \in \mathscr{U}$, $\phi_{u_c}\colon \C/u_c\to \C$ is the domain functor, \item for a 3-simplex $\sigma_{0123}$ in $\C$, $\phi(\phi(\sigma_{0123}))=\phi(\alpha_{012})$.

-\end{itemize} \end{proposition} \proof Elementary, using the characterisation of Proposition~\ref{proposition:unary_operadic_2-category_B} and Lemma~\ref{lemma:lali}. \endproof \begin{example} Every unital unary operadic category of \cite{Batanin_Markl:blob} is a unary operadic 2-category.
+\end{itemize} \end{proposition} \proof Elementary, using the characterisation of Proposition~\ref{proposition:unary_operadic_2-category_B} and Lemma~\ref{lemma:lali}. \endproof \begin{example} If we consider 1-categories as 2-categories with only identity 2-cells, then every unital unary operadic category of \cite{Batanin_Markl:blob} is a unary operadic 2-category.
 We shall call them unary operadic 1-categories. \end{example} \begin{example} By Proposition~\ref{proposition:dec_and_nerve}, for any 2-category $\C$, the pair $\bC=(\NC,\DC)$ is a unary operadic 2-category.
 In particular, any strict monoidal category $\V$ can be viewed as a one-object 2-category $\B\V$.
-Hence, $(\N\B\V,\D\B\V)$ is a unary operadic 2-category which we denote by $\V^\triangle$.
+Hence, $(\N\B\V,\D\B\V)$ is a unary operadic 2-category which we denote by~$\V_\triangle$.
 This is in a slight conflict with the notation of Example~\ref{example:O_M}, however we stick to this new meaning.
 Let us make the structure explicit.
-The 2-category $\D\B\V$ consists of the following data. \begin{itemize} \item Objects are the objects of $\V$. \item Morphisms $x\to y$ are pairs $(a,f)$ such that $y \ox a\xrightarrow{f} x$ is a map in $\V$. \item 2-cells $(a,f)\xRightarrow{\delta}(b,g)$ are maps $\delta\colon a \to b $ of $\V$, such that the triangle
+The 2-category~$\D\B\V$ consists of the following data. \begin{itemize} \item Objects are the objects of $\V$. \item Morphisms $x\to y$ are pairs $(a,f)$ such that $y \ox a\xrightarrow{f} x$ is a map in $\V$. \item 2-cells $(a,f)\xRightarrow{\delta}(b,g)$ are maps $\delta\colon a \to b $ of $\V$, such that the triangle

 commutes. \end{itemize} The additional structure maps $u$ and $\phi$ on $\N\D\B\V$ are obtained from the simplicial set $\N\B\V$ and the isomorphism $\dec \N \B\V \cong \N\D\B\V$.
 Namely, $\N\B\V$ consists of: \begin{itemize} \item $(\N\B\V)_0=\{\cdot\}$, \item $(\N\B\V)_1$ is the set of segments